 In the following steps, we’ll iteratively improve Octave’s delivery by specifying different types of acting instructions to better simulate guided meditation.

-to guide the delivery of these utterances to be calmer and more
+Let’s begin by providing a description to guide the delivery of these utterances to be calmer and more

 instructive: